 - 2.1 ATC will normally clear an arriving IFR flight to the radio navigational aid associated with the destination aerodrome upon first contact.
 This will be the clearance limit.
 When the aid is unavailable the clearance limit will be the aerodrome. - 2.2 An arriving IFR flight making an approach into an aerodrome and conforming to a published instrument procedure shall not descend below the MSA published within 25NM and 10NM for the facility until it has arrived over the facility except when complying with the requirements for STAR or a visual approach. - 2.3 The MSAs published within 25NM and 10NM provide at least 1,000ft obstacle clearance.
 Aircraft within 25NM and 10NM may use the applicable MSA.
+In circumstances where the 25nm MSA is lower than the 10nm MSA (due 10NM MSA not being sectorised) then the 25NM sector may be used.
 Pilots shall however take note that some Sector MSAs are lower than the 10NM MSA.

-- 2.4 An aircraft which is not required to hold or to lose height in a holding pattern may commence the approach without entering the holding pattern provided the pilot has notified ATC and has been cleared by ATC. - 2.5 Aircraft intending to conduct an abbreviated VOR/DME arc procedure must join the procedure at or before the IAF at an altitude not below the published MSA provided cleared to do so by ATC. - 2.6 Pilots must ensure that no visual circling is conducted within sectors annotated as "No Circling" in instrument approach charts.
-Spot heights shown on IAL charts must be treated with caution and pilots are advised to familiarize themselves with the location and altitudes of obstacles in the circling area by studying an appropriate topographic map.
+- 2.4 An aircraft which is not required to hold or to lose height in a holding pattern may commence the approach without entering the holding pattern provided the pilot has notified ATC and has been cleared by ATC. - 2.5 Aircraft intending to conduct an abbreviated VOR/DME arc procedure must join the procedure at or before the IAF at an altitude not below the published MSA provided cleared to do so by ATC.

-2.7 ATC may offer arriving aircraft visual approaches to expedite traffic subject to prevailing weather and traffic conditions.
+- 2.6 Pilots must ensure that no visual circling is conducted within sectors annotated as "No Circling" in instrument approach charts.
+Spot heights shown on IAL charts must be treated with caution and pilots are advised to familiarize themselves with the location and altitudes of obstacles in the circling area by studying an appropriate topographic map. - 2.7 ATC may offer arriving aircraft visual approaches to expedite traffic subject to prevailing weather and traffic conditions.
 The decision to accept or decline visual approaches rests with pilots.